Thyrogen Side Effects

 Generic Name: thyrotropin alpha

-Note: This document contains side effect information about thyrotropin alpha.
-Some of the dosage forms listed on this page may not apply to the brand name Thyrogen.
+Note: This page contains side effects data for the generic drug thyrotropin alpha.
+It is possible that some of the dosage forms included below may not apply to the brand name Thyrogen.

 For the Consumer